Acylindrical hyperbolicity from actions on CAT(0) cube complexes: a few criteria: Preliminaries

 Conversely, suppose that $p(N(H))$ has diameter at most $L$, and let $\mathcal{H}$ be a finite family of hyperplanes intersecting both $J$ and $H$ which does not contain any facing triple.
 If $x,y \in N(H)$ are two vertices separated by each hyperplane of $\mathcal{H}$, it follows from Proposition \ref{hyperplanseparantcor2} that each hyperplane of $\mathcal{H}$ separates $p(x)$ and $p(y)$, hence

-We have proved that $J$ and $H$ are $L$-well-separated. \end{proof}
+Thus, we have proved that $J$ and $H$ are $L$-well-separated. \end{proof}

 \paragraph{Combinatorial isometries of CAT(0) cube complexes.} Let $X$ be a CAT(0) cube complex and $g \in \mathrm{Isom}(X)$ an isometry.
-As a consequence of \cite{arXiv:0705.3386}, we know that exactly one the following possibilities must happen: \begin{itemize} \item $g$ is \emph{elliptic}, ie., $g$ stabilises a cube of $X$; \item $g$ is \emph{loxodromic}, ie., there exists a bi-infinite combinatorial geodesic on which $\langle g \rangle$ acts by translations. \end{itemize} Naturally, if $g$ is loxodromic, we call an \emph{axis} of $g$ a bi-infinite combinatorial geodesic $\gamma$ on which $\langle g \rangle$ acts by translations.
+As a consequence of \cite[Theorem 1.4 and Lemma 4.2]{arXiv:0705.3386}, we know that exactly one the following possibilities must happen (up to subdividing $X$): \begin{itemize} \item $g$ is \emph{elliptic}, i.e., $g$ stabilises a cube of $X$; \item $g$ is \emph{loxodromic}, i.e., there exists a bi-infinite combinatorial geodesic on which $\langle g \rangle$ acts by translations. \end{itemize} Naturally, if $g$ is loxodromic, we call an \emph{axis} of $g$ a bi-infinite combinatorial geodesic $\gamma$ on which $\langle g \rangle$ acts by translations.
 We denote by $\mathcal{H}(\gamma)$ the set of the hyperplanes intersecting $\gamma$.

+A subcomplex $Y \subset X$ is \emph{quasiconvex} if there exists some $K \geq 0$ such that, for any two vertices $x,y \in Y$, every combinatorial geodesic between $x$ and $y$ lies in the $K$-neighborhood of $Y$.
 We will say that an isometry is \emph{quasiconvex} if it admits a quasiconvex combinatorial axis.
 Recall from \cite[Proposition 3.3]{article3} that: